institute-of-coding/accreditation-standard/docs/standard/background.md

 ## 1.4.
 Opportunities

-In developing the new standard, we could choose to work with existing accreditation bodies (BCS, TPD, GCHQ), and/or with other bodies such as SFIA who manage a user-defined skills framework for the sector.
+In developing the new standard, we could choose to work with existing accreditation bodies (BCS, TPD, GCHQ), and/or with other bodies such as the SFIA Foundation who manage a user-defined skills framework for the sector.

 In order to distinguish the IoC standard from other standards, such as those managed by TPD, we might align it to professional qualifications, such as CITP, or CIISP.

-Early informal discussions with both BCS and SFIA indicate that they are willing – indeed, keen! – to collaborate with IoC

 ## 1.5.
 Discussion